dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2501.md

 1. It should be just as clear that we would not apply the clean architecture approach to something as trivial as

 this game.
 After all, the entire program can probably be written in 200 lines of code or less.
-In this case, we’re using a simple program as a proxy for a much larger system with significant architectural boundaries.
+In this case, we're using a simple program as a proxy for a much larger system with significant architectural boundaries.

 223